Best Coffee Bean Roasters for at-home, small batch roasting (top 5)

 Why Roast Coffee At Home?

 When I first started roasting coffee at home, I did what many people do.
-I went out and bought a $2 used popcorn maker at a thrift store and ordered green coffee beans from Sweet Maria’s.
+I went out and bought a $2 used popcorn maker at a thrift store and ordered green coffee beans.
 I learned very quickly that roasting great coffee was more complicated than simply turning green coffee brown.
 There are so many other variables involved.

 Here’s a short video that explains the fundamentals of roasting.
 Its quite important to understand these key points before starting to roast: